SystemsApproach/ops/monitor.rst

 6.1.1 Exporting Metrics
 ~~~~~~~~~~~~~~~~~~~~~~~

-Individual components implement a *Prometheus Exporter* to export
+Individual components implement a *Prometheus Exporter* to provide the
-their metrics to Prometheus.
-An exporter provides the current values
-of a components's metrics via HTTP using a simple text format.
+current value of the components's metrics via HTTP using a simple text
-Prometheus scrapes the exporter's HTTP endpoint and stores the metrics
+format.
+Prometheus scrapes the exporter's HTTP endpoint and stores
-in its Time Series Database (TSDB) for querying and analysis.
-Many
+the metrics in its Time Series Database (TSDB) for querying and
-client libraries are available for instrumenting code to export
+analysis.
+Many client libraries are available for instrumenting code
-metrics in Prometheus format.
-If a component's metrics are available
+to export metrics in Prometheus format.
+If a component's metrics are
-in some other format, tools are often available to convert the metrics
+available in some other format, tools are often available to convert
-into Prometheus format and export them.
+the metrics into Prometheus format and export them.

 A component that provides a Prometheus exporter HTTP endpoint via a
 Service can tell Prometheus to scrape this endpoint by defining a